UnionInternationalCheminsdeFer/OSDM/spec/models.md

 ### TripOffers

 `TripOffers` are the resources grouping all the offers relating to one same trip.
-Indeed, in most cases the **Allocator** provider will propose several offers of different comfort and flexibility levels.
+Indeed, in most cases the **Distributor** provider will propose several offers of different comfort and flexibility levels.
 In this resources, the trip resource representing the trip the offers are for and the passengers for the trip.

 #### Offers with Partial Coverage

 It is possible in OSDM to propose offers covering only a subset of the requested trip under specific conditions:

 - the tripLegs covered by a given offer are indicated through the `coveredTripLegIndexes` property
 - all offers covering the same set of tripLegs belong to the same `offerCluster`.
 All offers related to the same `offerCluster` therefore have an identical set of `coveredTripLegIndexes`
 - a `tripLeg` can only be covered in one `offerCluster` within a `tripOffer` (no overlap)
 - each `tripLeg` of the `trip` must be covered by at least one `offer` in each `TripOffer` (no gap)

 _Example with no overlap_